piraeusdatastore/piraeus-operator/doc/host-setup.md

 [InitContainer]: https://kubernetes.io/docs/concepts/workloads/pods/init-containers/
 [#137]: https://github.com/piraeusdatastore/piraeus-operator/issues/137

+### Flatcar Container Linux

+Flatcar Container Linux requires building DRBD from source.
+Piraeus by default bind mounts `/usr/src` into the injection container, as that is required on most distributions.
+This will fail on Flatcar Container Linux, as that directory does not exist there, and can't easily be created (`/usr` is always read-only).

+For this case, you can disable mounting of `/usr/src` by passing `--set operator.satelliteSet.kernelModuleInjectionAdditionalSourceDirectory=none` to Helm.

 ### Injector image for compiling without headers on host

 Installing the kernel headers is not always feasible on the host.
 A prime example is Fedora CoreOS (FCOS), which uses